logo

 Good (Low) mileage

-Here is the low mileage for cars of different ages:
+Here is the low mileage you should expect from cars of different ages:

 • 5,000 miles x 3 years = 15,000 miles